Samya129/Responsive-Portfolio/README.md

 # Responsive Portfolio Verison 2

-This project consisted of creating a responsive and mobile design.
+This project consisted of updating my responsive and mobile designed portfolio.
 This was to ensure that the website application can render according to a user’s screen size whether that be on computer or phone.
 By using Bootstrap CSS Framework and the grid system along with HTML, we can deploy an application suitable for small and/or larger screens.

-As an ongoing learning coder, my task was to update my current portfolio page and other included materials thus building towards being employer-competitive.
+Additionally, developing a given portfolio, as an ongoing learning coder, my task was to update my current portfolio page and other included materials thus building towards being employer-competitive in the web development field.

 ## Criteria